 The Office of Copyright and Scholarly Communications assists the entire Duke community with copyright and legal issues, advocacy, and best practices for publishing.

-David Hansen, JD, is the Director of the Office of Copyright & Scholarly Communications.
+David Hansen, JD, is the Associate University Librarian for Research, Collections and Scholarly Communication and Director of the Office of Copyright & Scholarly Communications.
 He helps Duke librarians, faculty, and students understand and improve the scholarly publishing system.
 He tends to focus on copyright law and other legal issues that play a big part in that system, as well as the economics, incentives, and technology associated with publishing.